axolotlsAxolotl Filtration Guide: Filter Type Selection, Flow Control, Sizing, Media Management, and...

 Why is filtration critical for axolotl tanks?

-Axolotls produce a large bioload relative to their tank volume.
-A single adult axolotl in a 20-gallon tank generates enough ammonia from waste and respiration to reach toxic concentrations within days if nothing processes that ammonia.
-Filtration serves two primary functions: it physically removes solid waste particles from the water (mechanical filtration), and it hosts colonies of nitrifying bacteria that convert ammonia to nitrite and then to nitrate (biological filtration).
-Without biological filtration, ammonia accumulates, burns the axolotl’s gills and skin, and can kill the animal in severe cases.
+Axolotls produce a large bioload for their tank volume.
+A single adult axolotl in a 20-gallon tank makes enough ammonia from waste and respiration to reach toxic levels within days if nothing processes the ammonia.
+Filtration serves two roles.
+First, it physically removes solid waste from the water (mechanical filtration).
+Second, it hosts colonies of nitrifying bacteria that convert ammonia to nitrite and then to nitrate (biological filtration).
+The DVM-reviewed PetMD reference notes that axolotls are fully aquatic and depend on water quality at every moment (source: PetMD (reviewed by Sean Perry, DVM)).
 The water parameters guide covers the exact thresholds where ammonia and nitrite become dangerous.
+The ammonia burn guide covers the acute clinical injury when those thresholds are exceeded.

 The flow problem specific to axolotls